Man arrested for throwing beer can at Ted Cruz during Astros parade

 Cruz retweeted that video and thanked police for responding.
 "I'm also thankful that the clown who threw his White Claw had a noodle for an arm," he added.
 He earlier had tweeted that he was attending the parade.

-Cruz, who lives in the Houston area, attended several of the World Series games, including Game 5 when the Astros clinched the title.
+Cruz, who lives in the Houston area, attended several of the World Series games, including Game 6 on Sunday when the Astros clinched the title.
 He tweeted a photo with his daughter Catherine.

 When Cruz attended Game 4 of the ALCS in New York, Yankee fans booed and flipped him off.
 But Cruz retweeted a news story about the incident and wrote "scoreboard" since not only did the Astros win that game, they swept the Yankees.